Give It All U Got

-"Give It All U Got" was supposed to be the fourth single from Lil Jon's debut studio album, Crunk Rock.
-It was released digitally on November 3, 2009 in iTunes The song features Kee (Kinnda) and it was produced by RedOne.
+"Give It All U Got" is a song by Lil Jon, released as the fourth single from his debut studio album, Crunk Rock.
+It was released digitally on November 3, 2009, via iTunes The song features Kee (Kinnda) and it was produced by RedOne.
 The song was left off the album when it was finally released in 2010.

 "Give It All U Got", which features Kee on the original version and also features British rapper Tinchy Stryder on the official remix (along with Kee), peaked at 90 on the Canadian Hot 100.

 There is also a remix by Laidback Luke.